De L'Europe Info

 Location & History

-As an avid traveler, I always look for accommodations that offer more than a comfortable bed, excellent location, and good service.
-On my recent trip to Amsterdam, I enjoyed staying at the De L’Europe Amsterdam, a hotel with a rich blend of history, liberal culture, luxury, and an unbeatable location.
+As an avid traveler and resident of Amsterdam, I always look for accommodations that offer more than a comfortable bed, excellent location, and good service.
+On a recent trip to Amsterdam to prepare for my move to the city, I enjoyed staying at the De L’Europe Amsterdam, a hotel with a rich blend of history, liberal culture, luxury, and an unbeatable location.

 The hotel is in the heart of Amsterdam, right on the banks of the river Amstel.
 This prime location offers stunning views of the city’s iconic canals and historic architecture.